cambridge-cares/TheWorldAvatar/Agents/MoDSSimpleAgent/README.md

 - `cmcl_repo_password.txt` password for nexus on bradman repo
 - `wa_repo_username.txt` username for into [TWA repo](https://github.com/cambridge-cares/TheWorldAvatar)
 - `wa_repo_password.txt` password (or preferably token) for [TWA repo](https://github.com/cambridge-cares/TheWorldAvatar)

+## Contact

+If you are interested in obtaining an licence to use the MoDS Simple Agent, please contact [CMCL](mailto:support@cmcl.io).